Carsharing in Moscow: 2015

 Due to the low commercial success of carsharing in St Petersburg, StreetCar closes down and Anytime stops operating its branch in St Petersburg, focusing on the Moscow market.

 In 2015, Moscow's paid parking zone expanded beyond the Third Ring Road, giving a huge boost to carsharing in Russia.

 Vincenzo Trani launched his own carsharing service Delimobil in September 2015.

-A new BelkaCar carsharing service has been announced.
+A new BelkaCar carsharing service was announced.

 Anytime launches a truck rental service for small trucks.

 2016

 Launch of BelkaCar, a new entrant to the carsharing market with a fleet of 100 cars.

 The overall carshare fleet in Moscow has exceeded 1,500 cars.

 2017

 Transition to fully remote registration of users in the carsharing system, without signing paper contracts.

 Anytime and BelkaCar cars appeared in Yandex Maps app.
 By the end of the year, Yandex will close the carshare aggregator project and develop its own service.

 Delimobil comes to the St Petersburg market.

 Moscow carsharing begins to expand in Russia's regions.
 Launch of new carsharing providers: Rentmee, Carousel, Carlion, Easyride, Carenda, Lifcar, Car4You.